SINTEF/Muscade.jl/docs/src/index.md

 # [Purpose](@id purpose)

-**[Muscade.jl](https://github.com/SINTEF/Muscade.jl): Create and solve optimization-FEM models.**
+**[Muscade.jl](https://github.com/SINTEF/Muscade.jl): Framework for the description and solution of optimization-FEM models.**

-**Framework**: `Muscade` provides an API to create new elements and new solvers.
-It also provides the "piping" - facilities to create models, assemble matrices and vectors and extract and export results.
-As a framework, `Muscade` does not provide finite element types modeling any specific domain of physics.
-It does however provide some domain-agnostic element types for doing things like introducing boundary conditions and introducing costs.

-The API to create new elements is quite classic (given degrees of freedom, compute their duals, aka. residuals): as such Muscade is not a *modelling language* like for example UFL which provides a formalism in which a "well posed problem" can be defined with domain, differential equations and boundary conditions.

-In order to obtain high performance, elements have to be implemented using a specific programming style: functional programming, using immutables.

-**Rapid development**: `Muscade` lets application developer focus on the interesting parts: formulating new element types and creating new solvers.  `Muscade` takes care of the tedious parts.

-It further accelerates the rapid development of new element types by using automatic differentiation and automatic extraction of element-results (think of stresses and strains, in an element that given nodal displacements computes nodal forces).
-This results in shorter and more readable element code.

-The idea is thus to be able to produce specialised FEM applications, at low cost, to create highly efficient solution to niche problems.
-It is also hope that `Muscade` will help students of the finite element method to put theory into practice.

-**Multiphysics**: When creating a new element, one must define a function `doflist` to describe the `class` (see below) `field` and `node` of each degree of freedom (dof).
-Element developers can introduce new `field`s (node rotation, hydrogen concentration, temperature, components of the magnetic field...).
-The user can then associate a `scale` to each field stating that "displacements are the order of `10^-3 m`" or "potentials are of the order of `kV`.
-This is used to improve the conditioning of the problem.

-**Optimization**: Muscade handles optimization-FEM problems, that is, optimization problems constrained by equilibrium of the FEM model.

-Optimization-FEM consists in optimising a target function (here called the cost function) under the constraint that a FEM model be exactly verified.
-This in turn implies that the problem has more unknowns than the model has equation (or at least: more unknowns than linearly independent equations, as would be the case with “insufficient” boundary conditions).

-The unknowns that are dual to the FEM equations are noted X-dofs, and sometimes refered to as “response dofs”.
-The rest of the unknowns can be separated into U-dofs (varying with time, generaly unknown loads) and A-dofs (comstant over time, generaly unknown model parameters).
-The conditions for such a constrained optimization problem to be well-posed are the Babushka-Brezzi conditions, which say, in essence “if you do not restrain, then at least measure”.

-## Applications of optimization-FEM

-Besides solving well-posed FEM problems (obtaining the repsonse of a system, given adequate boundary conditions and known loading terms), many applications can be, or should be possible within `Muscade`.
+`Muscade` allows to describe and solve optimization problems constrained by equilibrium of a FEM model.
+For example, we can have a FEM model of a structure subjected to forces that are to be estimated, based on partial and imperfect measurements of its response.
+In addition, the stiffness of the structure can also be adjusted.

+FEM-optimization problems have more degrees of freedom (in the following: "dofs") than classical FEM problems.
+They are separated into three `classes`:

+- `X`-dofs: duals of the FEM equations. `X`-dofs are the classical dofs of a finite element model.
+- `U`-dofs: not dual of the FEM equations and varying with time.
+Typicaly, `U`-dofs represent unknown external loads activing on the system.
+- `A`-dofs: not dual of the FEM equations and constant over time.
+Typicaly, `A`-dofs represent unknown model parameters.

+Several types of problems fall under this description of "FEM-optimisation problems":

 **Reliability analysis**: Finding a design point.
 What is the most probable combination of external loads `U` and strength of the structure `A` that may cause the response `X` to exceed, in one of many ways, the acceptable?
+Here the target function describes the probability density (or rather, it's logarithm) describing unknown load and strength parameters.

 **Design optimization**: What is the cheapest way to engineer a system (for example a structure) that will survive a set of loading conditions?
+The target function describes a monetary cost.

 **Load identification and monitoring**: Given incomplete and noisy measurements of the response of a system, what are the loads that are most likely to cause a response close to what has been measured?
+The target function describes prior knowledge of the load processes, and the type, value and precision of the measurements.

+**Model identification**: given enough measurements on the response of a system responding to at least partly unknown load, is it possible to adjust the model of the system (model calibration, damage detection)?
+As in load identification problems, the target function describes prior knowledge of the load processes, and the measurements.
+In addition, it expresses prior knowledge of the state of the structure.

 **Optimal control**: how to steer a system with many dofs into a wanted behaviour?

-**Model identification**: given enough measurements on the response of a system responding to at least partly unknown load, is it possible to adjust the model of the system (model calibration, damage detection)?

-**Sensor array optimization**: how best to place sensors in a system in order to support the above applications?
+The target function describes the cost of actuation and the cost of deviation from a target behaviour.

+`Muscade` provides an API to create new elements.
+While `Muscade` comes with a few elements for testing and demonstration purpose, the idea is to support users in developing their own element formulation and implementation.  `Muscade` supports the developement of multiphysics model:  ELements can introduce new types of degrees of freedim

+Elements are used to implement, for example measurements: given degrees of freedom, such an element return the logarithm of the probability of this combination of degrees of freedom, given the measured data.
+Elements for this purpose are provided by `Muscade`, but new elements of this type can be added.

+Elements that model the physics of a problem require a function that, given degrees of freedom, return the element's contribution to the residual of the discretized equations to be solved.
+The formulation of such elements will typicaly involve the discretization of differential equation by introducing shape functions. `Muscade` is thus not a *modelling language* like for example UFL which provides a formalism in which a "well posed problem" can be defined with domain, differential equations and boundary conditions.

+``Muscade` makes it easier to develop new element types by applying several techniques:

+**Automatic differentiation**: elements describing a physical phenomena need only return the contribution of the element to the residual of the equations.
+Elements describing a contribution to the target function do not need to provide gradient or Hessian.

+**Automatic extraction of element-results**: "Element-results" are intermediate results in the process of computing contributions to the residual from degrees of freedom.
+An example is stresses and strains, in an element that given nodal displacements computes nodal forces.
+To make an element-result available, the only requirement is to prefix it with a special character `☼`.
+For example: `☼σ = E*ε`.
+This automatic result extraction also makes it possible to describe measurements taken on element-results (for example a strain).

+**Element constructor for modeling**: Models in `Muscade` are created by writing Julia code that among other things, constructs new element instances.
+Thanks to this, an element constructor is all that is required of the element programmer to facilitate model creation by the model user.